primefaces/primevue/README.md

 ## Quickstart with TypeScript

 Typescript is fully supported as type definition files are provided in the npm package of PrimeVue.
 A sample [typescript-primevue](https://github.com/primefaces/primevue-typescript-quickstart) application with Vue CLI is available as at github.

+## Quickstart with Vue CLI

+An [example application](https://github.com/primefaces/primevue-quickstart) based on Vue CLI is available at github.